lenny015/cnu-coursefinder/README.md

 ﻿
 # CNU CourseFinder

-This app fetches course data from a backend that scrapes [CNU's Schedule of Classes](https://navigator.cnu.edu/StudentScheduleofClasses/) to display and filter through CNU courses dynamically.
+This application scrapes course information from [CNU's Schedule of Classes](https://navigator.cnu.edu/StudentScheduleofClasses/) into a FastAPI backend, displaying and filtering through CNU courses dynamically.